 - 1.99% interest rate on balance transfers for the first 6 months

 - Buyer’s Assurance & Purchase Protection

 For a no fee card, the American Express SimplyCash card (referral link) comes with a good amount of features and benefits.
 For those looking to earn cash-back without having to worry about different categories, the 1.25% cash-back on all purchases will appeal to you.
-There is a promotional rate of 2.5% cash-back on purchases for the first 6 months (up to $150) which is a nice bonus, but I wouldn’t look at that as the main reason to apply for the card.
+There is a promotional rate of 4% cash-back on purchases for the first 6 months (up to $200) is pretty incredible when you consider the fact that this card has no annual fee.

 Your cash-back rewards are issued as a yearly statement credit.
 If you happen to charge a lot to your credit card, it’s worth considering the American Express SimplyCash Preferred card since it gives you 2% in cash-back on all purchases but it comes with an annual fee of $99.